Ynn/selfstar/content/getting-started.md

 # Getting Started

-The iCASA environment is based on three tools (as shown on the figure below):
+The learning environment you have downloaded is made of three complementary tools (see figure below):

-+ **An Integrated Development Environment (iCASA-IDE)** that ease the creation of pervasive application by automating repetitive task such as deployment.
-This environment also simplify the creation of components by providing an IDE to graphically declare and instantiate components.
++ **An Integrated Development Environment**.
+This IDE provides comprehensive facilities for the development of pervasive applications based on OSGi/iPOJO.
+Specifically, it facilitates the development of iPOJO components and automates a number of complex tasks like the deployment on the execution platform.

 + **An Execution platform based on OSGi and iPOJO**.
-The Execution platform supports the execution of the pervasive application and is provided with a set of simulated devices.
+This platform supports the execution of the pervasive applications developed by students.

-+ **A graphical interface**, the iCASA simulator GUI, that allows to manage the platform and visualize the action of the applications on the simulated environment.
++ **A home simulator called iCASA**.
+This simulator is made of two synchronized parts: a GUI that can be run on any Web browser and a set of OSGi components running on the execution platform linked with the hosted pervasive applications.

 <div style="margin:auto;width : 80%;"/>
 <img alt="the iCASA environment" src="{#img#}/getting-started/getting-started.png"/>